 The only asylum seekers directly supported by local authorities are unaccompanied asylum seeking children – see question 2.

 The Home Office is designing, developing and procuring the future model for asylum accommodation and support, replacing the existing COMPASS arrangements.
-The Asylum Accommodation and Support Transformation (AAST) project aims to implement a model which creates an efficient and high quality asylum accommodation and support system.
 The scope covers the end-to-end ‘asylum support business', including the provision of accommodation and welfare services, back office processing, compliance and inspections.
+The timescale is

 - Design preferred option by July 2017